griga23/shoe-store/OpenSourceFlinkLab.md

 Don't you find it similar to SQL you have used before?

 ### 5. Aggregations
-Let's try to run more advanced queries.
+Let's try to run some ad-hoc advanced queries.

 First find out the number of customers records and then the number of unique customers.
 ```